EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ```

-The key part you need to check is that you have two commitments with value 9 and value 2, status is `Unspent`.
+The key part you need to check is that you have two commitments with `value 9` and `value 2`, status is `Unspent`.
 So far, we verified that current `blockchain_assets/contracts/Nightfall.sol` works in the way we expect.

-Notice that, at the time of writing this document, we restart the test over and over so information such as salt might not be consistant in the example, but it should not affect how we conduct the tests.
+Notice that, at the time of writing this document, we restart the test over and over so information such as `salt` might not be consistant in the example, but it should not affect how we conduct the tests.

 Don't stop your docker.
 But add these contracts in: `blockchain_assets/contracts/Nightfall_V3.sol`, `blockchain_assets/script/upgrade_Nightfall_V3.s.sol`.

 The first contract defines the new changes we want for Nightfall contract, and the second contract defines how we deploy and update the contract from `blockchain_assets/contracts/Nightfall.sol` to `blockchain_assets/contracts/Nightfall_V3.sol`

-After copy paste the contracts in, do the followings in a new terminal under nightfall_4_pv:
+After copy paste the contracts in, do the followings in a new terminal under `nightfall_4_pv`:

 ```
 // Build the deployer image with the new artifacts